$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Semisynthetic data generator

-As recommended in \cite{Cevid2022} for each conditional distribution we grow \(N = 2000\) trees and choose the Gaussian kernel for the MMD splitting criterion with bandwidth chosen according to the \textit{median heuristic} \citep{Gretton2012}.
-Table \ref{table:tuning} gives an overview over the remaining hyperparameters.
+To avoid overfitting when learning DRFs, we grow \(N = 2000\) trees on a random subset of the training data for each conditional distribution.
+When forming each tree, the subsets are split again; one part is used to grow the tree, the other part is used to populate the leave nodes.
+We choose the Gaussian kernel for the MMD splitting criterion with bandwidth set according to the \textit{median heuristic} \citep{Gretton2012}.
+Table \ref{table:tuning} in Section \ref{sec:tuning} gives an overview over the all relevant hyperparameters.

+In the interest of quality control, we compare correlation patterns in the synthetic data largely agree with those of the real data as shown in Figure \ref{fig:correlation_comparison}.
+Some divergence is to be expected as the real data comes with a wide range of confounding problems which our procedure deals with by employing the DRF procedure described in Section \ref{sec:drf}.